Run Times: Chinook salmon runs are typically seen in Alaska starting in May and ending in August.

 Nutritional Information: One ½ lb. fillet of Chinook Salmon has 354.4 calories, 39.4 grams of protein, 20.6 grams of fat, 6.1 grams of saturated fat and 93 milligrams of sodium.

-Click on the links below to learn about other Wild Alaskan Seafood.
+Click on the links below to learn about other Wild Caught Seafood.

 Chinook (King) Salmon